ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 ```

 ### 2.2 Commit and push the post files
 Copy your files to the folder "__content/new-post/".
-All files should be in the same folder level, do not create sub directories.Your files should contain:
+All files should be in the same folder level, do not create sub directories.
+The folder should contain:
+* One readme.md, which has already been, there and should not be touched
 * One Markdown file with the textual content, based on the provided template
 * Image files